 Creating an entrance into your dwelling from which the scale and height of the building can be appreciated works very well.

 If the existing structure is a rectangular shape with a central access point, it’s a good idea to set the first floor accommodation to either side of a large atrium (the double-height space in the middle).

 This will create a dramatic look whilst emphasising the height and helping to distribute natural light deep into the plan of the building.

-We often install a feature staircase off this kind of central zone, too, with galleried landings on the first floor level to take you to bedrooms located either side of the atrium.
+We often install a feature staircase off this kind of central zone alongside galleried landings.
+The landings will then lead to first floor bedrooms located either side of the atrium.

 If your flight is within an open-plan area that incorporates the kitchen, you will need to address fire escape measures in the detailed design.

 This kind of scenario is likely to require the installation of a sprinkler system to ensure the layout complies with fire regs.

 Open-plan design often lends itself to barn conversions.
 However, it is possible to have too much of a good thing.
 Sometimes the floor space is too great for simply an open-plan living space.

 Consider locating spaces such as a study or downstairs bedroom to one side.
 The areas that do not need a view out, such as toilets, bathrooms and utility rooms, can be placed against walls.